 - 1 cup heavy cream

-- 1 Tbs fresh parsley, chopped
+- Fresh parsley, chopped

-- 1 Tbs fresh tarragon, chopped
+- Fresh tarragon, chopped

-- ½ cup red seedless grapes, halved
+- ½ cup seedless grapes, halved

 - In a small saucepan combine white wine, peppercorns, bay leaf and thyme sprigs.
 Bring to a boil and reduce by half.